othim/nn_mwpc/README.md

 conda environment `nn-mwpc-env`.

 - There is a file `$ python_module/module_test.py` that contains examples of how to compute different things using the module.
-This file also cotains some uesfull comments.
-If the the module is installed corrctly you can run `$ python3 python_module/module_test.py`
+This file also contains some useful comments.
+If the module is installed correctly you can run `$ python3 python_module/module_test.py`

 # Appendix